swechchhaparajuli/fusionchart_IE11/README.md

     - Kendo Grid CSS not working, so stylesheet plugged into index.html for now
     - Navbar is funky
-    - Need to add Specific year selector
+    - Render at start needs fixing

 ##  Polyfills